 Honest Burger – for one of the best gluten free burger feast around, go to Honest.
 They have a very gluten free friendly menu (their chips and onion rings are naturally gluten free) and have processes in the kitchen to minimise the risk of cross contamination.
 Order a gluten free bun for your burger and a nice cold gluten free beer, and you are all set!

 Cowbee – gluten free waffles!
 All their waffles are gluten free (they told me they found gf flour just makes better waffles), but some of the toppings are gluteny so the gf choices are marked on the menu.
 They have measures in place to avoid cross contamination and I was impressed.
 Staff were so helpful – let them know you are coeliac so they can take extra care.
 They can scoop ice cream from a fresh tub if you ask.
+Nov 2022 – they told me they may add a non-gf vegan waffle to the menu soon, so please check before you order.

 Mrs Potts Chocolate House – unfortunately I could not eat here (staff recommended I didn’t due to the same equipment being used for baking), but they have lots of gluten free sweet treats.
 If you are not coeliac them enjoy!